vovsecurity

 ACTIONS:

-getkey Print your public key
+getkey Read your VOV public key from ~/.vov/userkey and print to

-getserverkey Show server public key
+getserverkey Show the VOV server public key

-addkey Add user key to vovserver
+addkey Add a user's public key to vovserver

 delkey Delete user key from vovserver

-listkeys List user keys on vovserver
+listkeys List user's public keys currently registered on vovserver

 OPTIONS:

--f <filename> Filename to read or write for API keys.
+Filename to read or write for API keys.

 The default is ~/.vov/userkey

--kv <keyval> Value of key to add
+-kv <keyval> Value of public key to add or delete

--kd <keydes> Description of key to add
+-kd <keydes> Human readable description of key being added

 -y Don't prompt when overwriting existing file